mariocki/hyperion-docker/Readme.md

 ## Shutting down

-Exit out of TSO then enter
+Exit out of TSO into the MVS console then enter

 ```
 shutdown
 logoff
 ```

-`Ctrl-n` brings up the mnu in c3270
+`Ctrl-n` brings up the menu in c3270